iRICsolvers/GELATO_Rewrite_Documents/source/05_Update.rst

 | Previously, the information output to the fish polygons was only the Type, which only identified groups of fish with the same body length, and if the jump feature was enabled, the type was replaced with information on whether the fish were jumping or not.
 | In ver2.x, the following information is added to the fish polygons:

-- Index of the group the fish belongs to
+- Fish Group
 - Fish index
-- Jump status (whether the fish jumped between time steps)
+- Jump Mode (whether the fish jumped between time steps)
-- Cruising status (whether the fish is cruising or dashing)
+- Swim Mode (whether the fish is cruising or dashing)
-- Below activity limit mode (whether the fish is in the period of handling below activity limit at the time of output)
+- Under Critical Depth Mode (whether the fish is in the period of handling below activity limit at the time of output)

 .. figure:: images/05/fish_info.png
    :width: 300pt